Hostelling Scotland: History

 The organisation was founded in 1931 as the Scottish Youth Hostels Association (SYHA).
+The first youth hostel in Scotland was a converted row of four cottages in Broadmeadows and opened on 2 May 1931.

 In 1938, there were more than 60 hostels and membership was approaching 20,000.
 At its peak, the SYHA had 99 hostels; by 1995 this had reduced to 85.
+As of September 2025 there were 53 hostel in the network, 24 of which were independently-owned affiliate hostels such as those of the Gatliff Hebridean Hostel Trust and various local communities and authorities.